 :1,$/^M//g

-(You can enter the ^M character by holding down the control key whilst pressing M at the same time.)
+control key whilst pressing M at the same time.)

-I’m not sure if this option is open to you on Windows or MacOS, certainly notepad doesn’t have the capability to fix this problem.
+I’m not sure if this option is open to you on Windows or MacOS, certainly Notepad doesn’t have the capability to fix this problem.
 If anyone can give any more information on this, then please let me know.

 Remember earlier when I said that when moving files to another operating system, the binary data in the file was normally unaltered.
 Well, it is possible to fix the data during transfer, depending on the transfer method you use.